flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 Before I finally talk about the grand prize of the PS3 homebrew scene, let me describe to you a couple of methods that were developed around the same time:

 - The **USB Jig**: another USB stick, this time programmed to trick the console into entering **Factory Service Mode**, which is only intended for servicing the console by authorised personnel.
 The program embedded in the Jig replicates what Sony provides to their engineers.
 The main advantage of service mode is to enable to [downgrade](playstation-portable#tab-6-2-downgrading) the console to a PSJailbreak-compatible version.
 The payload was also available in the form of a Homebrew app for the PSP [@anti_piracy-pspjig].
 Sony responded by patching service mode to make it harder to restore it to 'normal' mode or alter the firmware from it, discouraging users from resorting to Service mode.
-- The **Optical Disc Emulator** (ODE): a series of hardware products that different companies (Cobra, E3, etc) shipped.
+- The **Optical Drive Emulator** (ODE): a series of hardware products that different companies (Cobra, E3, etc) shipped.
 Instead of tampering with the console's firmware, these tampered with the Blu-ray's SATA/PATA interface.
 ODEs are boards that sit between the motherboard and the Blu-ray drive, thereby acting as a middleman that tricks the console into thinking it contains a valid disc game, but it's instead loading a disc image from an external USB drive.
 The hacking history of the PS3 contains long gaps of 'unhackable periods' where there was no software exploit available for new consoles.
 So, at a hefty price tag, ODEs came to fill that gap.
 - The **Downgrader**: as Sony kept mitigating exploits with more software updates, users were left with no viable options but to downgrade to an exploitable firmware.
 Thus, there were companies like E3 that shipped specialised equipment that could overwrite the console's system the 'hard way'.
 That is, by directly flashing the NAND or NOR chips.
 For obvious reasons, this method required more skill and patience compared to the USB-based ones.
 - **Isolated leaks**: this one is for research purposes, as opposed to a 'feature' the user will see (but imperative for further developments, nonetheless).
 Anyway, the revocation data (used to blacklist compromised certificates) is parsed by `lv2ldr`, so far so good?
 Well, it was discovered that this process contained many vulnerabilities.
 Firstly and for some unexplained reason, **revocation data is writable in userland**.
 Secondly, **the parser doesn't perform bounds checking** on the data fetched ([_here we go again_](playstation-2#tab-5-1-independence-overflow)).
 Therefore, hackers managed to craft custom revocation data that could produce a buffer overflow and ultimately enable them to run **arbitrary code inside the SPU's isolated mode**.
 This allowed them to get access to confidential data (i.e. keys) that was presumably protected from the rest of the system [@operating_system-psxplace].